FreakNorris/HashSafe/README.md

 5. Delete Password: Remove passwords from your vault.

 N.B.
 The run_main.sh script is for Debian based Linux users to easily create a launcher for running Hashsafe.
+    <directory/run_main.sh> is a placeholder for where run_main.sh is stored on your system.

  Contributing